How to Calculate What You'll Need to Retire

 At a minimum, you should plan on needing 80% of your current income, an even better rule of thumb is 85%.
 Or you may be set on 100%, shooting for a higher standard of 120%.

-Say Jaime makes $50,000 currently.
+Let's assume that Jaime currently earns $50,000 per year.
 After creating a budget, she decides she could actually live on $40,000, so she sets her retirement goal at 80% of her current income.

 She plans to retire at 70 and with her family's track record she figures she will likely live to about 90.